Divorce And Mortgage | Divorce Mortgage Options for 2025

 2. Refinancing with low home equity

-Certain refinance types allow you to remove a spouse’s name from the original mortgage, despite a home’s low equity position.
+Certain refinance options allow you to remove a spouse’s name from the original mortgage, despite a home’s low equity position.

 Verify your refinance eligibility.
 Start here